bastienmichaux/notes/g/cs/README.md

 #### Big O Notation

 Big O Notation describes the worst case scenario or upper bound of a function.
-It's the opposite of Big Omega.
+Its opposite is Big Omega.
 It describes how well an algorithm scales with its input size.

-Big O is used to compare algorithms and which one is better for a task.
+Big O is used to compare algorithms and decide which one is better for a task.

 #### Big Theta Notation

-Exact bound, or exact growth rate of a function.
+Big Theta Notation is the exact bound, or exact growth rate of a function.
+It gives us an idea of the fundamental growth rate of the algorithm.

 #### Big Omega Notation

 Big Omega Notation describes the lower bound of a function, so the best case scenario.
-It's the opposite of Big O.
+Its opposite is Big O.

 ### Runtime